lgarzia/explainability/README.md

 certain models designed to be used as surrogates - TREPAN; BAyesian Rule List Classifier (BRLC)

 Used Decision Tree for hierarchy, RuleFit understand rules

+---

+Local Model - Agnostic Interpretation Methods explain why a single prediction or a group of predictions was made

+- Shapely Additive exPlanations (SHAP) - KernelExplainer
+- Local Interpretable Model-agnostic Explanations (LIME)

+lime_tabular, LimeTextExplainer
+KernalExplainer is truly model-agnostic it samples a subset of all feature permutations for coalitions and uses a weighting scheme according to the size of the coalition to compute SHAP values.
+2nd point inspired by LIME KernalExpaj er - recommends using k-means to summarize background training Local interpretation for a group of predictons using decision plots SHAP's decision plot - highlight feature

+SHAP's force plot - requires expected values, SHAP values, actual values